How to promote a podcast

 However, getting your podcast to be indexed by Google is tricky!

-Next, you'll also need a sitemap that you can submit to Google Search Console.
-A sitemap gives search engines a list of the pages on your site, so they can accurately index it.
-For example: saas.transistor.fm/sitemap.xml
+Next, you'll also need a sitemap to submit to Google Search Console.
+A sitemap gives search engines a list of the pages on your site so they can accurately index it.
+For example saas.transistor.fm/sitemap.xml

 Send a regular email newsletter to your listeners